Interdisciplinary Philosophy Major, B.A.

 A student may choose an alternative companion discipline with permission of two faculty members: one from philosophy and one from that companion discipline.

-Twelve credits in any courses that either have general education social science designation or are from a social science program (i.e., economics, geography, international studies, political science, psychology, or sociology).
+Twelve credits in any courses that either have Core General Education Social Science designation or are from a social science program (i.e., economics, environmental sciences and society, international studies, political science, psychology, or sociology).